sergiocf-cit/gist-app/README.md

 - Navigation Component to navigate among the fragments also using safeargs and slide animation when transitioning fragments: open navigation.xml to see Navigation Graph
 - Koin for DI
 - Retrofit with Coroutines(I'm used to RXJava but this time I decided to give it a try)
-- Picasso to load an image into ImageView
+- Picasso to load an image into ImageView and caching image.
 - MVVM to separate responsibilities for each layer
 - Lifecycle and LiveData
 - There are 3 prefixes of "POJOS":